Yusha16/BlackHawk-Review-App/README.md

 - User registration
 - Loading functionality (Review List view to see the implementation)
 - When hosting please set the 'config var' to include the MONGODB_URI
+- Small amount of validation for error message (Sign Up view to see the implementation)

 ## Getting started
 Add a .env file and in that file set: MAILGUN_API_KEY and DOMAIN (both can be found in the Mailgun dashboard)